The UFT API Testing Manifesto

 When creating a new test script in UFT, the user is given a choice between creating either a GUI Test (Formally known as QTP) or API Test (Formally known as Service Test).

 These tests can also be saved and run from HPs Application Lifecycle Management (ALM — also known as Quality Center).
-With ALM integration one also has the ability to create Business Process Tests.
+With ALM integration, one also can create Business Process Tests.

 What is API testing?